anpham6/squared-functions/README.md

 </script>
 ```

-Transpiling with Babel is also configurable with a .babelrc file in the base folder.
+Transpiling with Babel is also configurable with a .babelrc file in the base folder as are any other projects which use the same local configuration concept.

 Here is the equivalent configuration in YAML and when available has higher precedence than JSON.